 Establish Trustworthy Identifications

 Having an immutable ledger that records verified ID‘s of those behind each and every electronic transaction can act as a massive deterrent to money laundering.

 In this interesting article, Vinny Lingham, CEO of Civic points out the problem of such systems; “These centralized databases are central points of failure for your identity.”

-Blockchain for AML transaction monitoring
+Blockchain for AML Compliance Programs

 The question of how to detect money laundering using blockchain technologies is a complex one.

-A blockchain-based AML platform that utilizes smart contracts would be able to use inbuilt algorithms to automate the process of AML regulations for fraud detection and combating money laundering.
+A blockchain-based AML program that utilizes smart contracts would be able to use inbuilt algorithms to automate the process of AML regulations for fraud detection and combating money laundering.

 By programming in a series of requirements, such as the need for verified ID, this technology would be able to automatically block or red flag any suspicious transactions.

 It can be argued that an integrated blockchain solution, where all the nodes are established financial institutions, is not in the spirit of the true decentralization concept outlined by Satoshi Nakamoto.

 My Final Thought on Prevent Money Laundering Using Blockchain

 Don’t forget that it was only after last year‘s cryptocurrency price spike that a vast amount of the new startups that are currently working on this problem were created.

 Small-scale startups are tending to focus on solving smaller pieces of the puzzle.
 The work of companies like Evernym, for example, is already helping to solve the problem of ID verification, which is a major part of money prevention of money laundering.